pboivin/filament-peek/docs/builder-previews.md

 - `reactive`: The alternative strategy, which lets you make fields `lazy()` or `reactive()` as needed.
 Any field not explicitly configured as lazy or reactive will not trigger a refresh.

 **Important**: Making all fields reactive will have a significant performance penalty and add unnecessary strain on your Web server.
 Consider using `debounce()` in addition to `reactive()` on your form fields.

-**Note**: Options marked as experimental may break in future releases.

 ---